Soyuz MS-28

-Soyuz MS-28 is a planned Russian crewed Soyuz spaceflight to launch from Site 31/6 at the Baikonur Cosmodrome no earlier than 27 November 2025 to the International Space Station.
+Soyuz MS-28, identified by NASA as Soyuz 74S, was a Russian crewed Soyuz spaceflight launched from Site 31/6 at the Baikonur Cosmodrome on 27 November 2025 to the International Space Station, where it docked to Russia's Rassvet docking port.

 Mission

-The mission was initially scheduled to use Soyuz MS vehicle No. 759, which was next in line for assembly at Energia's factory in Korolyov.
+The Soyuz mission was initially scheduled to use Soyuz MS vehicle No. 759, which was next in line for assembly at Energia's factory in Korolyov.
 During post-production testing, the spacecraft reportedly sustained major damage to its heat shield that could not be repaired in time for the planned launch at the end of 2025.
 Reports suggested that the shield was either detached when its pyrotechnic bolts were inadvertently triggered (similar to the procedure that occurs shortly before landing) or that its thermal layers delaminated during a poorly executed test.
 As of October 2025, Roscosmos had not acknowledged the incident, but photographs released from the Baikonur Cosmodrome showed that Soyuz MS vehicle No. 753 was being prepared for flight.

 Vehicle No. 753, along with No. 752, had originally been allocated for prospective commercial missions.
 Vehicle No. 752 was used for the Soyuz MS-20 space tourism flight, but following Russia's invasion of Ukraine, commercial contracts with the Russian space program were cancelled.
 As a result, No. 753 was reassigned to regular International Space Station operations.
 The substitution also allowed Roscosmos to utilize the older spacecraft before its onboard systems exceeded their certified service life.

 Preparations for launch began in early October 2025 at the Baikonur Cosmodrome, including testing of the spacecraft's Kurs rendezvous system, leak checks in a vacuum chamber, and verification of propulsion, guidance, and communications systems.

 The Soyuz-2.1a launch vehicle and payload fairing for the mission arrived by rail at Baikonur on 22 October 2025.